 What is homeowner's insurance?
 Why is homeowner's insurance required?

-Many homeowners pay for their homeowner’s insurance as part of their monthly mortgage payment.
+Many homeowners pay for their homeowner’s insurance through an escrow account as part of their monthly mortgage payment.
 You make the payments to the lender, and the lender holds the part of the payment that is for insurance in an escrow account.
 Then, when the bill for the insurance is due, the lender pays it from the escrow account.

 Homeowner’s insurance protects your property.
 Homeowner’s insurance is not the same as mortgage insurance.